Real estate broker: getting found in the AI era

 Average cost per click in real estate (Google Ads), for a conversion rate of only 3.28%.

-The new rule, in one sentence: be the name the AI cites when someone looks for a broker in your sector.
-No more ads, no more ad budget — a verified, structured, authoritative profile, readable by Google, ChatGPT, Perplexity and Gemini.
+The principle is simple: be the name the AI cites when someone looks for a broker in your sector.
+That means a verified, structured, authoritative profile, readable by Google, ChatGPT, Perplexity and Gemini.

-That is, exactly and only, what Payotte builds for you: one verified expert per sector — yours, exclusively — and a profile crafted line by line to be read, understood and cited by AI answer engines.
-While your competitors still optimize for 2015, you become the answer of 2030.
-No commission, no bidding: your spot is earned on your results, and defended by your AI visibility.
+That is what Payotte builds: one verified expert per sector — yours, exclusively — and a profile written to be read, understood and cited by AI answer engines.
+No commission, no bidding.
+The spot is earned on your results, never bought.

 Frequently asked questions